It’s Time for a Kiss Manicure!

 My solution?
 Well after having a few years of allowing my nails to be “natural” where they are healthy and back to normal, I can do two things; apply acrylics for a special occasion only and take them off within a week or wear KISS glue on nails for two weeks with short breaks in between.

 That’s right!
-Kiss glue on nails last two weeks and I found a look I love for a small fraction of the price compared to acrylics.
+Kiss glue on nails are a do-it-yourself alternative that last two weeks!
+I finally found a look I love for a small fraction of the price compared to acrylics without the pain and itchiness.
 If you love a good french manicure and the acrylic nail look like me, you will LOVE the Salon Acrylic French Nude Kiss glue on nails in medium length!
 As a working mom, I can clean, do the dishes, plant flowers (with gloves), type, and attend charity events and fashion shows with beautiful nails without worrying about them coming off or looking shabby.
 They always look great and for two weeks straight!

 Here’s a step by step tutorial on how to apply Kiss Nails: